-[(3)](2) A failure notification system that provides an audible, text or visual notification of any failure in the vehicle security system.
-The failure notification system shall provide an alert to the transporting establishment and the transporting agents within five minutes of the failure, either by telephone, email, text message or other means approved by the department.

-- (e) Access to transport vehicle security equipment and records shall be limited to persons that are (1) licensed or registered pursuant to the act and essential to security operations, (2) law enforcement agencies, (3) security system service employees, (4) the department, and (5) other persons approved by the commissioner.
+- (1) An automatic voice dialer, which for purposes of this subsection means any electrical, electronic, mechanical, or other device capable of being programmed to send a prerecorded voice message, when activated, over a telephone line, radio or other communication system, to a law enforcement, public safety or emergency services agency requesting dispatch; and - (2) A failure notification system that provides an audible, text or visual notification of any failure in the vehicle security system.
+The failure notification system shall provide an alert to the transporting establishment and the transporting agents within five minutes of the failure, either by telephone, email, text message or other means approved by the department. - (e) Access to transport vehicle security equipment and records shall be limited to persons that are (1) licensed or registered pursuant to section 21a-420 of the Connecticut General Statutes [the act] and essential to security operations, (2) law enforcement agencies, (3) security system service employees, (4) the department, and (5) other persons approved by the commissioner.
 A transporting establishment shall maintain a current list of all individuals that have access to any transport vehicle security equipment and records. - (f) The commissioner may inspect a transport vehicle, as well as its equipment, including, but not limited to, security systems, forms of secure communication, and GPS monitoring devices at any time without prior notice.
 If the commissioner determines that the transport vehicle does not satisfy the requirements of this section, or that such transport vehicle requires additional security measures in order to address public health and safety concerns, such transport vehicle shall not be used to transport cannabis until such time as it receives a satisfactory inspection from the department.